bgraedel/arcos4py/docs/usage.md

 #### Clip measurement to provided quantile range

-Clipping can be performed to remove extreme outliers from the dataset, but is not necessary.
+Clipping can be performed to remove extreme outliers from the dataset, but it is not necessary.

 ```
 ts.clip_meas(clip_low: = 0.001, clip_high=0.999)